DataDog/documentation/content/en/agent/proxy.md

     default_backend datadog-traces

 # This declares the endpoint where your agents connects for
-# sending processes (e.g. the value of "url" in the process
+# sending processes (for example, the value of "url" in the process
 # configuration section).
 frontend processes-forwarder
     bind *:3836